 Gremolata is a condiment made from finely minced parsley, garlic, and lemon zest.
 It's great because it adds brightness and aromatics to dishes like braised meats that might otherwise be a bit heavy or one-note.

-It's traditionally served with veal, especially the classic braised veal dish osso buco.
-But it'll also go well with lamb (you could substitute mint for the parsley), and it's an excellent accompaniment for fish and seafood dishes.
+It's traditionally served with veal, especially the classic braised veal dish osso buco, but it'll also go well with lamb, and it's an excellent accompaniment to fish and seafood dishes.

-And with the addition of a glug of good olive oil, it's also a terrific marinade.
-Or, with the olive oil and a splash of flavored vinegar, you've got a lovely and refreshing salad dressing.
+With the addition of a glug of good olive oil, it's also a terrific marinade.
+Alternatively, with the olive oil and a splash of flavored vinegar, you've got a lovely and refreshing salad dressing.

-A good way to mince the garlic, instead of using a knife, is to peel the cloves and then mash them with the tines of a fork.
-First mash them one way, and then turn the fork 90 degrees and mash the other way.
-Sort of like the way you might make peanut butter cookies.
+A good way to mince the garlic, instead of using a knife is to peel the cloves and then mash them with the tines of a fork.
+First, mash them one way, and then turn the fork 90 degrees and mash the other way.

 - 1 bunch Italian (flat-leaf) parsley

 - 1 lemon